Many day trippers to the island are familiar with low tide on Holy Island, but what happens when the island is cut off from the mainland?

-Holy Island has two distinct sides, when it is low tide and when it is high tide.
-During low tide all facilities and amenities are usually open during the high season, but when it is low tide most will be closed, with the exception of the pubs and hotels (with the exception of a high tide during the day in the summer season).
+Holy Island has two distinct sides, when it is low tide and when the tide is in.
+During low tide all facilities and amenities are usually open during the high season, but when at high tide many will be closed, with the exception of the pubs (sometimes businesses will remain open during a high tide in the summer season).

 In our view, Holy Island is a much better experience for visitors when the tide is high.
-Yes, a lot of the facilities and shops may close, but the peace and quiet you can experience more than makes up for it.
+Yes, some of the facilities and shops may close, but the peace and quiet you can experience more than makes up for it.

 You have the island to yourself (only shared with others living or staying here).
 As soon as it is high tide, the majority of day trippers have to leave (or be stranded), meaning that the island becomes a delightful tonic away from the world.
 The streets are empty and the pubs become a haven for locals and those staying on the island.
 The walk up to the castle and past the harbour feels different when you have it to yourself.